thegworld/gtx-browser/services/metrics/ukm_api.md

-[History](http://go/aggregated-ukm#history-table) table (the table behind the main UKM dashboard) is done via the same [`tools/metrics/ukm/ukm.xml`](https://cs.chromium.org/chromium/src/tools/metrics/ukm/ukm.xml) file in the Chromium codebase.
+[History](http://go/aggregated-ukm#history-table) table (the table behind the main UKM dashboard) is done via the same [`tools/metrics/ukm/ukm.xml`](https://cs.chromium.org/chromium/src/tools/metrics/ukm/ukm.xml) file in the GTx Browser codebase.
 To have a metric aggregated, `<history>`, `<aggregation>` and `<statistics>` tags need to be added along with the type of statistic to be generated.